Vidhyanandcs/xGov/Proposals/xgov-182.md

 We intend to integrate airgap vault and airgap wallet to algorand via isolated modules.
 Once integartion is audited and merged by airgap team it can be verified at https://github.com/airgap-it/airgap-coin-lib

+We have implemented the isolated modules: https://github.com/securecerts/algorand-airgap/tree/develop Airgap team has to review it which they have not yet done

 ## Future Blueprint

 Update the isolated modules wrt updates in the ecosystem.